 And remember, the two go hand in hand.
 Weak liver causes an increase in cholesterol.
 The extra fat in the diet is stressing the liver… so on and so forth.

 The other type of food you should avoid is fructose, more specifically High Fructose Corn Syrup (HFCS).
 If you want to have some fruit, great.
 Just have a whole fruit and not fruit juice.

-So, reducing or eliminate drugs, a diet high in unhealthy fats and fructose, will help reduce liver stress.
+So, reducing or eliminating drugs, a diet high in unhealthy fats and fructose will help reduce liver stress.

 Supplements – next thing you want to do is take some supplements to help cleanse, repair, and strengthen your liver.
 This is something I’ve been doing for at least 2 decades.
 There are lots of supplements, herbs, and so forth that claim to cleanse the liver.
 I’ve tested most of them.
 I’ve looked at blood tests.

 I’m going to give you the best – the ones that will give you the most benefits and thus, save you money and time, by giving you faster results.